indico/indico-user-docs/user_guide/surveys.md

-# Surveys on indico events
+# Surveys on Indico events

 This section describes how to make an Indico event evaluation survey.